ryanzec/monorepo-template/README.md

   - React Hook Form
   - React Router
   - Zod (data validation)
+  - Downshift
 - .nvmrc
--

 # Setup Documentation

 These are the follow steps to setup this monorepo template.

 **NOTE: In order to simulate a login setup which I wanted to provide here, I am using Auth0 since it seemed relatively simple and has a free plan.
-You can modify the `packges/contexts/authentication.ts` file and associated usage fo it to provide your own authentication if you prefer.**
+You can modify the `packges/contexts/authentication.ts` file and associated usage of it to provide your own authentication if you prefer.**

 ## Tools You Need